Art for Babies – What Crawlers Could Do in the Art World

 Imagine a household celebrating the Chinese New Year where children share a home and joyfully play together.
 They have different kinds of toys to play with; two children play with a puppet hanging from a pole, like out of a famous fairy tale.
 The elders sit solemnly in the main hall.
 In the building behind, women are busily preparing the New Year’s dinner.
 A fresh aroma of pine tree branches fills the air.

 Chinese New Year, also called the Spring Festival or Lunar New Year, falls between January 21st and February 20th annually.
 Although spring has yet to come, Chinese people begin preparing for its arrival.
 Celebrations traditionally last for half a month starting on Spring Festival Eve, and culminating with the Lantern Festival.
-This year January 25th initiates the Year of the Rat.
+In 2022 February 1st initiated the Year of the Tiger.

 In China both the Gregorian and Lunar calendars are used.
 To differentiate between the two the Spring Festival refers to the Chinese New Year.
 Yuandan has become the term for the first day of January or the Gregorian New Year.
 Families celebrate it as a one-day holiday in China.
 Yuandan traditions include the making of New Year’s resolutions, such trying to lose weight or quit smoking.